-The energy dissipated by aerodynamic drag during tractor operation can represent up to 16% of tractor-trailer overall energy needs, as reported in previous ICCT assessments for long-haul applications in Europe (Delgado et al., 2017).
+The energy dissipated by aerodynamic drag during tractor operation can represent around 40% of mechanical energy needs, as reported in previous ICCT assessments for long-haul applications in Europe (Delgado et al., 2017).
 Aerodynamic drag energy dissipation is proportional to the square of the vehicle speed, making it particularly significant in long-haul operation due to the higher speeds encountered under such driving conditions.
-This study simulates a range of tractor-trailer aerodynamic drag coefficients (C_0) from an actual value of 0.5 improving to 0.35 in the future.
-Such values are expected to be reached by 2030 in the United States by the SuperTruck program (Delgado & Lutsey, 2014), as well as by concept trucks in the European Union, which have achieved $C{\scriptscriptstyle D}$ values around 0.3 (Kopp, 2012; Kopp et al., 2009).
+This study simulates a range of tractor-trailer aerodynamic drag coefficients (C_D) from an actual value of 0.5 improving to 0.35 in the future.
+Such values are expected to be reached by 2030 in the United States by the SuperTruck program (Delgado & Lutsey, 2014), as well as by concept trucks in the European Union, which have achieved C_p values around 0.3 (Kopp, 2012; Kopp et al., 2009).
 An important difference between VECTO and Simcenter Amesim is the treatment of the aerodynamic drag.
 VECTO uses a speed-dependent crosswind correction of the air drag area to estimate the average wind conditions (Delgado et al., 2019).
 Simcenter Amesim, on the other hand, assumes no crosswind is present.
 To account for this difference, we developed crosswind correction factors for each combination of drive cycle and vehicle using VECTO and applied those to the Simcenter Amesim simulations.